reinterpretcat/vrp/docs/src/concepts/pragmatic/problem/objectives.md

 - `minimize-tours`: minimizes total amount of tours present in solution
 - `maximize-tours`: maximizes total amount of tours present in solution
 - `minimize-arrival-time`: prefers solutions where work is finished earlier
+- `minimize-overdue`: minimizes the total overdue days for jobs with due dates.
+Overdue is calculated as the difference between the scheduled date (route start time) and the job's due date.
+Jobs scheduled before their due date have zero overdue.
+Unassigned jobs with due dates are heavily penalized (10000) to strongly encourage their assignment.
 - `fast-service`: prefers solutions when jobs are served early in tours.
 Optional parameter:
   - `tolerance`: an objective tolerance specifies how different objective values have to be to consider them different.
     Relative distance metric is used.